kamora/PHPCodeGuide/PHPStyleGuide.md

 }
 </pre>

-&#8627; Acceptable, but no leading backslash characters are using.
+&#8627; Acceptable, but no leading backslashes are using.

 #### &#10004; Preferred